MagdalenaZZ/drugXdisease_network/README.md

  if the data for visualisation.
 But for real implementation it would make more sense to do slices of the real graph, during development.

-## Improvements
+## Suggested Improvements

-- The performance logging should be updated to include CPU etc which is suitable for the compute cluster we're at
+- The performance logging should be updated to include CPU, GPU etc which is suitable for the compute cluster we're at
 - The graph image that is written is not very helpful, it should be updated to a nicer looking perhaps 3D graph in order to be effective
 - The evaluation could be more skewed from not finding the overall optimal solution, towards finding more of what we really want; potential new drug-disease associations to explore further.
-For example a metrics like f1 is a bit helpful, but not optimal in that regard
+For example a metrics like f1 is a bit helpful, but not optimal in that regard.
-- Trying more different classification approaches (most likely to create stepwise change)
+- Trying more different classification approaches (most likely to create stepwise change, along with really good data)
-- Stability testing - it might be that new drug-disease associations that are found using more different classification approaches, or with the same approach re-run several times may be more reliable
+- Stability testing - it might be that new drug-disease associations that are found using more different classification approaches, or with the same approach re-run several times may be more reliable?
 - Reverse engineer the classifications, so we also can understand which features/input data most contributes to the best solutions.
-There are elegant and more pragmatic ways of doing that.
+There are elegant and more pragmatic ways of doing that, which I've tried.
 - Any new drug-disease associations found needs additional orthogonal evidence to be pursued.
 For example scientific literature, animal model experiments, or similar to build a case.